zeke/html-frontmatter/README.md

 ### Objects

-You can include any Object in valid YAML (online [syntax test](http://yaml-online-parser.appspot.com/)).
+You can include Objects with an Array of any Objects if using valid YAML.
+Here is a handy online [syntax tester](http://yaml-online-parser.appspot.com/).

 ```html
 <!--